 A customer service scorecard allows businesses to set measurable performance targets for their support team, such as SLA response or resolution times.

-Provides a basis for improving customer experience
+Provides a basis for improving the customer experience

-A customer service scorecard helps monitor your customer experience metrics.
+Customer service scorecard helps monitor your customer experience metrics.

 This enables you to quickly notice the instances when customers are not satisfied and take corrective measures to retain them.